terminalcommandnewsletter/everything-chatgpt/README.md

 The ChatGPT web app uses [react-markdown](https://github.com/remarkjs/react-markdown/) to convert Markdown to React.

-The renderer (according to ChatGPT, because React is being used) is `rehype-react`, a renderer that takes an rehype tree (which is a modified version of the mdast tree) and converts it into a React component hierarchy.
+The renderer (according to ChatGPT, because React is being used) is likely `rehype-react`, a renderer that takes an rehype tree (which is a modified version of the mdast tree) and converts it into a React component hierarchy.
 It allows you to define custom React components for each type of HTML element, which gives you full control over how the Markdown content is rendered in your application.

 `react-markdown` is built on top of `rehype-react` and provides a higher-level interface for rendering Markdown content in a React application.
 It handles the parsing of Markdown content into an `mdast` tree using `remark`, and then passes the `mdast` tree to `rehype-react` for rendering as React components.